As many of you know, I've been making handmade cosmetics for years, and I'm reminded of the first time I learned to make bar soap.

 Most plastic surgeons will recommend that you don't have sex until at least a week after you get a breast augmentation, because there is way more risk than reward.

 Even still, I run into ladies all the time who are like, "I just can't imagine going more than 2 days without making love to my bae.
 I'm going to risk it."

 That's when I'm like...

 You shouldn't wait a week to have sex as an exercise in self-discipline.
 It's so that you don't damage your internal stitches or get your heartrate so high that you develop a hematoma (I don't recommend Googling that if you have a weak stomach).

-That being said, I do know plenty of ladies who had sex within a couple days of their breast augmentation surgery and didn't have any problems, but you just have to decide if it's worth the risk.
+That being said, I do know plenty of ladies who had sex within a couple days of their breast augmentation and didn't have any problems, but you just have to decide if it's worth the risk.
 Personally, I waited 10 days, and we took it very slow.